1-gut/ddPCR_protocol/readme.md

 | Nuclease free water | 7.5ul | 15ul | 15ul |
 | Total Volume | 20ul | 40ul | 40ul |

-### Phase 3 - Prepare the two mastermixes A and B
+### Phase 3 - Prepare the mastermixes

 The reference table below shows the composition required for a single sample and the calculations for running multiple samples with an appropriate volume buffer.

-_Reference table for calculation (use 9 for 8 samples/2 chips and 13 for 12 samples/3 chips - 1 sample buffer volume)_
+Reference table for calculation (use 9 for 8 samples/2 chips and 13 for 12 samples/3 chips - 1 sample buffer volume)

+#### Sapphire

 |                                             | Final Conc. | Volume (ul) | Volume (ul)      | Volume (ul)       | Volume (ul)       |
 |---------------------------------------------|-------------|-------------|------------------|-------------------|-------------------|
 | Desired Number of Samples                   |             |             | 8 actual samples | 12 actual samples | 24 actual samples |